Daniel-t/GetCleanDataAssign1/CodeBook.md

 THe documents describes the data outputed from run_analysis and the process used to create the same from the raw data.

+## Assumptions
+Due to uncertainty around the requirements, it was assumed that only observations with "-mean()" or "-std()" are required, other observations were discarded.

 ## Variables

 ### SubjectId